 Note: If in the opinion of the Starter or the Check Starter, the false start was caused because of a technical defect, or other matters not caused by competitors, the competitors should be recalled, and the starting process recommenced.

-• (i) A designated line marked by a cord between two poles and/or with flags.
+- (i) A designated line marked by a cord between two poles and/or with flags.

-• (ii) A designated line drawn on the sand between two poles.
+- (ii) A designated line drawn on the sand between two poles.

-• (iii) A line of sight between two poles or straight line on the beach (e.g., IRB start), or as determined by the Starter or the Check Starter.
+- (iii) A line of sight between two poles or straight line on the beach (e.g., IRB start), or as determined by the Starter or the Check Starter.

-• (iv) A line of sight between two poles or straight line in the water (e.g., ski start), or as determined by the Starter or the Check Starter.
+- (iv) A line of sight between two poles or straight line in the water (e.g., ski start), or as determined by the Starter or the Check Starter.

-(h) In events where a beach sprint type is utilised a line is drawn (e.g., Beach Sprint), toes and fingers shall be on or behind the line except where an upright starting position is adopted.
+(h) For Beach Sprint events, toes and fingers shall be on or behind the line except where an upright starting position is adopted.
 In such circumstance the competitors’ toes shall be on or behind the line but parts of the body may overhang the line.

 (i) In board events where a line is drawn or a cord is used, and the board is held by the competitor, a part of the craft may be over the line but must be at right angles to the line or at an angle to accommodate prevailing conditions.
-In events where a Board is placed on the beach it shall be placed flat on the beach (i.e., no mounds underneath the Board) at 90 degrees and with the nose of the Board on the shoreward side of the start or change-over line.
+In events where a Board is placed on the beach it shall be placed with the hull flat on the beach (i.e., no mounds underneath the Board) at 90 degrees and with the nose of the Board on the shoreward side of the start or change-over line.

 (j) In surf boat and/or ski events, where a line of sight is used with the craft in the water, the bow/nose of the craft shall be on or behind the line, and at 90 degrees to the line or at an angle to accommodate the prevailing conditions.